Udayana

-Early life
+Life

 It is accepted by most scholars now that he was from Mithila, Bihar.
-Scholars are almost unanimous in declaring Udayana to be one of the greatest of Indian philosophers.
 In the Nyāya-Vaiśeṣika school itself, to which he belongs, he occupies a singular position of authority and renown.
 Flourishing at the period of transition from the Older Nyāya to the New (Navya-Nyāya), he shines as an unrivalled master of the former and an inspiring herald of the latter.
 For example, Gaṇgeśa Upādhyāya, the 14th century Indian philosopher and mathematician who established the Navya-Nyāya school refers to Udayana as "Acāryaḥ" (lit.
 Master/Teacher).
 D. C. Bhattacharya observes: "From the 12th century onwards he [= Udayana] was looked upon as the greatest exponent of the Nyāya-Vaiśeṣika doctrines and was the greatest target of all scholars of the opposing camps".

 One Indian writer of the 14th century, Mādhavacharya, the author of the Sarvadarsanasamgraha, speaks of him not only as "one whose fame had spread everywhere" (viśvavikhyātakīrtih), but also as "one who has seen the opposite shore of the ocean of the principles of logic" (nyāyanayapārāvārapāradṛk), an epithet which shows his fame as a logician.

 The controversy about Udayana's lifetime seemed to have been settled by the discovery of the Lakṣaṇāvalī, the concluding verse of which states that it was written in Saka era 906 (984—985 CE).
 Hence, he was active as a philosopher from the late 10th century to the beginning of the 11th century.

+Philosophy

+Udayana's work represents a synthesis of ontological and epistemological theories, combining the Vaisheshika system of categories (padarthas) with the Nyaya doctrine of pramanas (means of knowledge).

+Ontological Categories

+Udayana's philosophy is heavily influenced by the Vaisesika school, which organizes the world into several ontological categories.
+These include:

+Substance (Dravya): The foundational entities that support qualities and actions.

+Quality (Guna): Attributes that are in substances.

+Action (Karma): The motion or activity of substances.

+Generality (Samanya): The common essence shared by multiple instances of a substance.

+Particularity (Vishesha): The unique characteristics that differentiate individual instances.

+Inherence (Samavaya): The relation that binds qualities and actions to substances.

+Non-existence (Abhava): The recognition of absence or non-being as a category.

+Theory of Knowledge (Pramana)

+Udayana's integration of the Nyaya theory of pramanas with the Vaisesika ontology was crucial.
+The Nyaya school identifies four primary pramanas: